 Resource Limitations

 The most significant challenge with this initiative was finding enough compute resources to process the pipeline.
-Each phase of the leman pipeline has different computing requirements, depending on the phase.
+Each phase of the developed pipeline has different computing requirements.
 Further, each type of hardware used to compute the results performed differently.
 As a result, the resources requested on Compute Canada clusters tended to appear under-utilized after completion.
 There were times when we requested 32 cores and only used 1 core over several hours.
 This resulted in requesting more resources than necessary (when viewed in aggregate), and having to wait for time on the scheduler to receive those resources.
-E.g. a request for a whole node (32 core, 128GB memory) was the least likely to abend, but also hardest to obtain from the scheduler.
+E.g. a request for a whole node (32 core, 128GB memory) was the least likely to abnormally end, but also hardest to obtain from the scheduler.

 For the early phases of the pipeline (1-8), the tasks do not take advantage of parallelism because of the interdependency of the data, each step building off the previous.
 As well, the utilities used in the pipeline do not provide parallelism switches to take advantage of multiple cores.
 A perfect machine for phases 1-8 has a CPU with a high clock speed and RAID 0 or RAID10 disk.
 Multiple cores are wasted in this phase since all of the tasks are single threaded.